Peteresis/School_District_Analysis/README.md

 ### **Fig. 2: School District Final Summary**
 ![Fig. 2: School District Final Summary](https://github.com/Peteresis/School_District_Analysis/blob/dada53eb63700219f07716a286c14fe529890425/Resources/Disctrict%20Summary%20After.png)

 As the images above show, after changing to `NaN` the math and reading scores of all the **9th grade students at Thomas High School** there is almost no difference between the two summaries at district level.
-The `Average Math Score` changed by 0.1 points.
-The `Average Reading Score` is the same in both cases.
-It is worth noting that, based on the data extracted from the CSV the the number of 9th Grade students at Thomas High School is 461, which represents 461/39170 = 1.18% of the total.
+The `Average Math Score` changed by 0.1 points, while the `Average Reading Score` is the same in both cases.
+It is worth noting that, based on the data extracted from the CSV, the number of 9th Grade students at Thomas High School is 461, which represents 461/39170 = 1.18% of the total.
 This percentage is too low to make a big difference on the results for the total school district.

-How is the school summary affected?
+## How is the school summary affected?

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-How does replacing the ninth-grade scores affect the following:
+## How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
+## Math and reading scores by grade

-Scores by school spending
+## Scores by school spending

-Scores by school size
+## Scores by school size

-Scores by school type
+## Scores by school type

 # Summary